Samillion/Windows-to-Linux/README.md

 I tend to use open source and FOSS software a lot, which in the most part is available for many platforms or an alternative exists already.

 #### Setbacks (cons)
-- Forced ecosystems that don't exist on Linux or yet to be found. (ie: iCloud Drive, WhatsApp, IDM...etc)
+- Cloud:
+  - No alternative or method for `iCloud Drive`
+  - `Rclone` is a huge learning curve, even with a frontend like `Rclone Browser`
+    - Having auto-sync and mount (local copy) access with my cloud services would definitely be an annoying chore
+    - Affects `Proton Drive`, `Google Drive` and `Microsoft OneDrive`
+- Flatpaks are sandboxed by default, which can result in mis-matched themes, no access to folders and such
+  - Use `dnf`/`rpm` for installing a package if available and maintained, otherwise, use verified Flatpaks
+  - Use `Flatseal` to resolve sandboxed issues, if any
+    - As far as I can tell, sometimes the name of the related environment variables are needed, which is a chore, since I'll have to research them when needed
 - Internet Download Manager (IDM) alternative [✔️ `solved`:`listed`]
   - Specifically its browser extension integration to capture videos and download them
   - [ABDM](https://github.com/amir1376/ab-download-manager) is a close match, waiting on [feature progress](https://github.com/amir1376/ab-download-manager/issues/9), if any
   - XDM was a possible choice, but development halted for a long time now [[reference](https://github.com/subhra74/xdm/discussions/768#discussioncomment-10842375)]
   - `yt-dlp` offers a static list, so it's not a viable alternative
 - WhatsApp [✔️ `solved`:`listed`]
-- Cloud: `Rclone` is a huge learning curve, even with a frontend like `Rclone Browser`
-  - Gaining sync (local storage) access with my cloud services would definitely be an annoying chore
-  - Affects `Proton Drive`, `Google Drive` and `Microsoft OneDrive`
-- Flatpaks are sandboxed by default, which can result in mis-matched themes, no access to folders and such
-  - Use `dnf`/`rpm` for installing a package if available and maintained, otherwise, use verified Flatpaks
-  - Use `Flatseal` to resolve sandboxed issues, if any
-  - As far as I can tell, sometimes the name of the related environment variables are needed, which is a chore, since I'll have to research them when needed

 ## Software
 - [x] Browser